jxfuller1/Extended-QTableView/README.md

    <ul> After some testing on this, i need to restructure the code a bit to make the table re-usable so that the user can clear it and re-populate... this
    will take a little bit of time.</ul>
    <ul> Looks like I'll need to also add in separate functions for each optionable item for the table so that the options can easily be changed afterwards</ul>
-   <ul>---------------------  ----------------   <b> WIP, about 50% complete for step 3 in total.
-The hardest parts of this are now coded, user can now
+   <ul>---------------------  ----------------   <b> WIP, about 85% complete for step 3 in total.
+This is basically done, i just need to do some testing
-   dynamically load new tables even with SQL tables and dynamically change other settings like headers/expansion rows.
-I just need to add in functions for dynamically change the rest of the table options.
-The remaining ones should be easier.</b></ul>
+   when switching between different options to work out any bugs/kinks</b></ul>

 5) Need to do some additional testing with the various options to squash bugs